Find quick, affordable ways to send money to loved ones and businesses in India.

 Virat sends money to India

 Virat lives and works in the United States and wants to send $2,000 of his salary to his parents in Mumbai.
-He approaches his bank for the transfer but is shocked when he sees their low exchange rate and high fees.
-He researches and compares the bank’s services with those of a online money transfer company.
+He approaches his bank for a wire transfer but is shocked when he sees its weak exchange rate and high fees.
+He compares his bank’s services with those of an independent money transfer specialist to see who offers the better deal.

 |Exchange rate||1 USD = 63.1 INR||1 USD = 63.8 INR|

-As you can see, Virat’s family will receive some 1,400 more Indian rupees if he sends his money through a specialist money transfer provider.
-He can save a further $5 in transfer fees.
+Virat discovers that his family could receive some 1,400 more Indian rupees if he sends his money through a money transfer specialist.
+And he can save himself a further $5 in transfer fees.

 How to compare transfer companies when transferring money to India

 - Bank transfers.
-Send money from your bank account to your recipient’s bank account in India.
-Be aware that this option generally doesn’t offer the best exchange rate or fees.
+Many major US banks will allow you to wire money to banks in India.
+However, this option generally doesn’t offer the best exchange rates or lowest fees.

-- Transfer services with cash pickup locations.
-Providers such as Western Union, Money2India, Remit2India, MoneyGram and Ria provide this service and offer multiple pickup locations in India.
+- Providers with cash pickup.
+Western Union, Money2India, Remit2India, MoneyGram and Ria offer the option of cash pickups from thousands of agent locations across India.

 Emergency cash transfers in India